kspi/dmenu-frecency/README.md

 ## Requirements

-Python, pyxdg and dmenu.
+Python, pyxdg, docopt and dmenu.

 ## Configuration

 On first launch a `config.json` is saved in `~/.config/dmenu-frecency` (or wherever `XDG_CONFIG_PATH` is) where dmenu's command line and some other options can be customized.
-The application cache is updated every `cache-days`.
+The application cache is updated every `cache-days` or if `--read-apps` is passed on the command line.